-I can not stress how having a sleep schedule for your baby is so important not just for the baby, but for your sake.
-The sooner you get your little one on an eating and sleep schedule, the faster he/she will be sleeping through the night (which is what we all want right?).
+I can not stress how having a sleep schedule routine for your baby is so important not just for the baby, but for your sake.
+The sooner you get your little one on an eating and sleep routine, the faster he/she will be sleeping through the night (which is what we all want right?).

-Being on a schedule will also require you to plan your days, but it will be the most rewarding thing ever.
+Being on a routine will also require you to plan your days, but it will be the most rewarding thing ever.
 To have your 10 week old or even 8-week old sleeping more than 4 hours a night will be worth the sacrifice.
 My kids were all sleeping from 10 PM-6/7 AM by 3 months.

 I have read this book several times, and I get asked all the time about Liam’s sleep schedule and what I do.
-So I thought it would only be fitting to address a few key points that I think will answer the most common questions, as well I made a printable PDF for you to have as a guide for the E.A.S.Y.
-Schedule.
+So I thought it would only be fitting to address a few key points that I think will answer the most common questions, as well I made a printable PDF for you to have as a guide for the E.A.S.Y. routine.

 Before we move I want to make it clear that I am no expert, nor a doctor, and if you have any medical concerns please seek medical advice.
 This is just what has worked for me with my boys.
 Every child is different, remember that!